What you should know

 View real time conditions in Banff and Lake Louise.

 While closures may occur to protect the safety of visitors, most of Banff National Park, including the Town of Banff and hamlet of Lake Louise, remain open and ready to welcome visitors.

 Visit the Alberta Wildfire website for real-time fire maps and updates.

-Individuals with backcountry reservations in the area closure should contact 403-762-1556 or visit a Parks Canada Visitor Centre.
+Individuals with backcountry reservations in an area closure should contact 403-762-1556 or visit a Parks Canada Visitor Centre.